-Available growing space, altitude, soil quality are additional factors to consider when choosing the tree that will enhance your garden.
+Growing space, climate, altitude, soil quality are additional factors to consider when choosing the fruit tree that will enhance your garden.

 Apple trees in a prairie field